Rainbow Ski Area

-Start planning your post-lockdown escape with our guide to New Zealand’s ultimate ‘staycation’ venues.
+Start planning your next Kiwi escape with our guide to the ultimate ‘staycation’ venues.
 We have tracked down the South Island’s finest, where you can enjoy the lifestyle of the rich and famous and soak up some of our most iconic scenery.

 You’re spoiled for choice at this super lux 4,000-acre sheep and cattle farm escape on the coast, with four award-winning world-class villas up for grabs.
 It’s steeped in history (it’s one of the South Island’s earliest and most regarded farms), and spans 10-kilometres of wild rugged coastline along Banks Peninsula’s Pigeon Bay.